By Peter Guest, FootballPredictions.NET, 21:04 07/09/2020

 More on Manchester City’s “Plastic” Fans

-It is no secret that the biggest area of debate among Manchester City fans and fans of other clubs is that Manchester City has basically bought its newfound success.
+It is no secret that the biggest area of debate among Manchester City fans and those of other clubs is that Manchester City has basically bought its newfound success.

 Let’s not beat about the bush.
-It has not come from having a great academy set up and mixing a blend of youth players and experience, much like many clubs have gained success through.
+It did not come about from having a great academy set up and mixing a blend of youth players and experience, much like many clubs have gained success through.

 Nor has it come by being shrewd in the transfer market because of limited funds.